nnaumenko/metaf/docs/sphinx/index.rst

    - FM 51–XV TAF

 - Information for Operators InFO 08024 dated 5/16/08, Federal Aviation Administration.

 - Aircrew Quick Reference to the METAR and TAF Codes.
 Air Force Pamphlet 11-238.
 Flying Operations.
 1 November 2005.

+- Aviation Weather Services Guide for aviation users.
+NAV CANADA.
+Revised: May 2017.

+- International Cloud Atlas.
+Manual on the Observation of Clouds and Other Meteors (WMO-No. 407), 2017 edition.